MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercalls/HvCallFlushVirtualAddressListEx.md

 ---
-title: HvFlushVirtualAddressListEx
+title: HvCallFlushVirtualAddressListEx
-description: HvFlushVirtualAddressListEx hypercall
+description: HvCallFlushVirtualAddressListEx hypercall
 keywords: hyper-v
 author: alexgrest
 ms.author: hvdev
 ms.date: 10/15/2020
 ms.topic: reference
+ms.prod: windows-10-hyperv
 ---

-# HvFlushVirtualAddressListEx
+# HvCallFlushVirtualAddressListEx

-The HvFlushVirtualAddressListEx hypercall is similar to [HvCallFlushVirtualAddressList](HvCallFlushVirtualAddressList.md), but can take a variably-sized sparse VP set as an input.
+The HvCallFlushVirtualAddressListEx hypercall is similar to [HvCallFlushVirtualAddressList](HvCallFlushVirtualAddressList.md), but can take a variably-sized sparse VP set as an input.
 The following checks should be used to infer the availability of this hypercall:

 - ExProcessorMasks must be indicated via CPUID leaf 0x40000004.